rampal-punia/data-science-toolkit/commands/docker_commands.md

 This will start a Jupyter notebook server and a PostgreSQL database, which is a common setup for data science projects.

-## Best Practices for Data Scientists
+## Best Practices for Data Science

 1. Use specific tags for images to ensure reproducibility.
 2. Use volumes to persist data and share it between the host and containers.